In certain areas dogs must be kept on a lead, this applies to all roads, pavements and footpaths.

 - Public open space areas, parks, recreation/amenity areas, gardens as described below

-- All cemeteries and churchyards
+- All cemeteries (must remain on footpaths and be on a short lead) and churchyards

 - All car parks

-- Tram tracks and adjacent footpaths where no physical barrier separates the tracks from the footpath or walkway
+- Tram tracks and adjacent footpaths

-- Promenade between North and South Piers, being the open areas of land from the carriageway and or tram tracks
+- Promenade between North and South Piers, being the open areas of land from the carriageway and or tram tracks and the beach

 - Jubilee Gardens, Gynn Square

-- Cenotaph, adjacent to North Pier
+- War memorial (Cenotaph), adjacent to North Pier

 - Marton Mere Local Nature Reserve